JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 **Application Programming Interface**

-* `from hal import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
+* `from HAL import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
 This class contains the functions that sends and receives information to and from the Hardware(Gazebo).
-* `from gui import GUI` - to import the GUI(Graphical User Interface) library class.
+* `from GUI import GUI` - to import the GUI(Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
-* `HAL.pose3d.getPose3d().x` - to get the position of the robot (x coordinate)
+* `HAL.getPose3d().x` - to get the position of the robot (x coordinate)
-* `HAL.pose3d.getPose3d().y` - to obtain the position of the robot (y coordinate)
+* `HAL.getPose3d().y` - to obtain the position of the robot (y coordinate)
-* `HAL.pose3d.getPose3d().yaw` - to get the orientation of the robot with regarding the map
+* `HAL.getPose3d().yaw` - to get the orientation of the robot with regarding the map
-* `HAL.laser.getLaserData()` - to obtain laser sensor data
+* `HAL.getLaserData()` - to obtain laser sensor data
   It is composed of 180 pairs of values: (0-180º distance in millimeters)
 * `HAL.getImage()` - to get the image
 * `HAL.motors.sendV()` - to set the linear speed